NomadFlow

 nomadflow-tuiRatatui TUI wizard for interactive setup

-All three compile into a single nomadflow binary.
+All crates (except nomadflow-relay) compile into a single nomadflow binary.
+The relay is a separate binary deployed on a VPS.

 Git worktrees